qod-dante/qod-dante/README.md

 ## 1. [News Homepage](https://www.frontendmentor.io/solutions/news-homepage-SVTW3-9ZPd)

-I gotta admit, I had never used CSS grid before I started this project, but it definitely made for good practicing material! 😁 (So much so that I mostly forgot how to use Flexbox.
+I gotta admit, I had never used CSS grid before I started this project, but it definitely made for good practicing material, and I absolutely loved it! 😁 (So much so that I mostly forgot how to use Flexbox.
 Sheesh. 😅)

 2. Notifications Page (Currently in progress)